Chapter 2: Structure

 After First Standup

-1. Immediate retrospective: "How did that feel?"
+1. Immediate retrospective.
+"How did that feel?"

-2. Adjust next time: Based on feedback
+2. Adjust next time.
+Based on feedback

-3. Set next standup: Same time tomorrow
+3. Set next standup.
+Same time tomorrow

 Rotating Facilitator

-Don't let one person always run standup.
+Do not let one person always run the standup.

 Benefits